 No need to worry about GST as this type of insurance doesn't attract GST.

-Another type of cover that leads some people to decide against income protection is workers compensation.
-However, this will only help if you're injured in a work-related incident.
+One type of cover that leads some people to decide against income protection is workers compensation.
+However, this only helps if you're injured in a work-related incident.
 Income protection is broader, applying to covered illness and injury outside of work.